 Get at least three estimates from floor cleaning companies before you decide who to hire.
 Experience is a plus - so be sure to check how long a company has been in business.

 Residential carpet cleaning companies vary almost as much as the methods they employ.

 Beware of companies with sales pitches such as "Any room, $X.XX"; as rooms are different sizes and charges should be based on the square footage of carpet cleaned.

 For all those other spring cleaning chores - from scrubbing bathroom nooks and crannies to clearing out the attic cobwebs, try the house cleaning professionals who regularly service homes but are also available for spring cleaning only.

-Many charge a three-hour minimum fee, usually between $75 to $150, and an hourly fee thereafter.
+Many charge a three-hour minimum fee, usually between $75 to $150, and an hourly fee after that.
 The cost is sometimes a bit less for regular customers.